 The park is ideally located just a few hours drive from Los Angeles, San Diego and every coastal city in between.
 Joshua Tree offers a nearby escape from chaotic urban life, a place to decompress in the desert surrounded by nature.

-At this California National Park you will find colossal boulders stacked atop one another, rock climbers half hidden in narrow cracks, mesmerizing sunsets and crooked Joshua Trees dancing in dwindling sunlight.
+At this easy-going California National Park you will find colossal boulders stacked atop one another, rock climbers half hidden in narrow cracks, mesmerizing sunsets and crooked Joshua Trees dancing in dwindling sunlight.

 For those who enjoy hiking, you will find plenty of short to medium trails to suit all levels.